Topics, K

 Knot Theory > s.a. knots in physics; knot invariants.

-Kobayashi-Maskawa Matrix > see Cabibbo-Kobayashi-Maskawa.
+Kobayashi-Maskawa Matrix > see Cabibbo-Kobayashi-Maskawa Matrix.

 Koch Curve > see fractals.